 Disability Discrimination Lawyer in Pasadena

-According to the Fair Employment and Housing Act (FEHA), your employer cannot discriminate against, harass, or retaliate against you due to a disability.
-The FEHA also requires your employer to provide you with the reasonable accommodations you need to do your job.
+According to the Fair Employment and Housing Act (FEHA), your employer cannot discriminate, harass, or retaliate against you because of a disability.
+The FEHA also requires your employer to provide the reasonable accommodations you need to do your job.

-If you believe your employer has denied you reasonable accommodations or discriminated against you because of your disability, you may be entitled to financial compensation and other remedies.
-A California disability discrimination attorney from Domb & Rauchwerger can assess your case and determine if you’re eligible to take legal action.
+If you believe your employer has denied you reasonable accommodations or discriminated against you due to your disability, you may have the right to pursue compensation and other remedies.
+A California disability discrimination attorney from Domb & Rauchwerger can evaluate your case and determine if you can take legal action.

 Contact a disability discrimination attorney at Domb Rauchwerger LLP to learn more about your rights as a disabled worker.
 Request a free consultation at (213) 772-5882.